 - Emerging vendors are reliant on venture capital.

-- A hybrid system has the advantages of decoupled and headless, offering both application and platform.
+- A hybrid CMS system has the advantages of decoupled and headless, offering both application and platform.

-- Like headless, a hybrid system promotes content reuse.
+- Like headless, hybrid system architecture promotes content reuse.

 - It’s generally cloud-based or cloud-ready.